How to Master Push-Ups at Every Fitness Level

 What muscles do push-ups work?

 Push-ups primarily target the pectoralis major (chest), triceps brachii, and anterior deltoid.
 Secondary muscles include the serratus anterior, rhomboids, and core stabilizers.
-Hand position determines the relative emphasis between chest and triceps.
+Hand position can change the difficulty and where the exercise feels most demanding.

 02